What Is the Vegan Keto Diet?

 - Vegan keto dieters should get their calories from whole, unprocessed foods while avoiding highly processed vegan foods.

-- Take care of nutrient deficiencies, especially protein, vitamin D, calcium, iron, and zinc.
+- Take care of nutrient deficiencies, especially protein, (getButton) #icon=(link) #color=(#cf0e0e) #text=(vitamin D), calcium, iron, and zinc.
 Low-carb vegans may also have a more difficult time getting the right amounts of omega-3 fatty acids.

 - Vitamin D helps keep your bones strong and your immune system healthy, among other things.

-Overall, the vegan keto diet can be a healthy and effective way to lose weight, manage blood sugar, and improve heart health.
-However, it's important to consult with a healthcare professional before making any significant dietary changes.
+The vegan keto diet can be a healthy and effective way to lose weight, manage blood sugar, and improve heart health.

 Foods To Eat On A Vegan Keto Diet